Parents' Guide to The Late Show with Stephen Colbert

 What's the Story?

-Picking up the mantle from former Late Show host David Letterman, funnyman Stephen Colbert puts his own spin on the standard late-night variety-show format for THE LATE SHOW WITH STEPHEN COLBERT, mixing comedy, music, and celebrity interview segments with some of the political humor he perfected on The Colbert Report.
-Juilliard-trained jazz musician and now bandleader Jon Batiste step into the shoes of Letterman's longtime sidekick, Paul Shaffer.
+Picking up the mantle from former Late Show host David Letterman, funnyman Stephen Colbert puts his own spin on the late-night talk-show format for THE LATE SHOW WITH STEPHEN COLBERT, mixing comedy, music, and celebrity interview segments with some of the political humor he perfected on The Colbert Report.
+Juilliard-trained jazz musician and bandleader Jon Batiste initially stepped into the shoes of Letterman's longtime sidekick, Paul Shaffer, though Batiste departed the show in 2022.
+Later seasons feature Louis Cato and the Great Big Joy Machine.

 Is It Any Good?